Matyas92/country_guessr/README.md

 # Country Guessr with React.js

 - Guess the country by it's flag in a given time period.
 You can improve your sociology skills with this.
-- Be advised, it is not so easy to guess the country's name hence It needs the official name.
+- Be advised, it is not so easy to guess the country's name hence it needs the official name.
 For example: not USA but United States of America.
 Not North Macedonia but Republic of North Macedonia.

 # Technologies